Short lists with short programs in short time: List approximators for short programs and on-line matching

-A bipartite graph \emph{has on-line matching with overhead $c(n)$} if this can be done in the on-line fashion: requests for matching $(x,k)$ appear one by one and we have to find $p(x,k)$ before the next request appears.
-All the made assignments cannot be changed. \end{definition}
+A bipartite graph has \emph{on-line matching with overhead $c(n)$} if this can be done in the on-line fashion: requests for matching $(x,k)$ appear one by one and we have to find $p(x,k)$ before the next request appears.
+All the made assignments cannot be changed.

-A bipartite graph is \emph{(polynomial time) computable} if given a left node $x$ we can compute (in polynomial time) the list of all its neighbors.
+A bipartite graph has \emph{computable} (respectively, \emph{polynomial time computable}) on-line matching with overhead $c(n)$ if it has online matching and the matching strategy is computable (respectively, if the match for a left node $x$ can be found in time polynomial in $|x|$).
+We assume that the graph is available to the matching algorithm. \end{definition} \begin{definition} A bipartite graph is \emph{ computable (polynomial-time computable)} if given a left node~$x$ we can compute (respectively, compute in time polynomial in $|x|$) the list of all its neighbors.
+A polynomial-time computable graph is also said to be \emph{explicit}. \end{definition}

-\begin{theorem} Assume there is a computable graph with $L=\zo^*$ where the left node $x$ has degree $D(x)$ and which has on-line matching with overhead $c(n)$.
+The next two theorems show that for any function $c$, the existence of a computable (polynomial-time computable) list approximator $f$ for $c(|x|)$-short programs is equivalent the existence of a computable (polynomial-time computable) graph $G$ that has on-line matching with overhead $c(|x|) + \bigO{1}$ and $|f(x)|$ is equal to the degree of $x$ in $G$; up to an assumption on the computability of the matching strategy. \begin{theorem}[Graph $G$ with on-line matching $\Rightarrow$ list-approximator $f$] Assume there is a computable graph with $L=\zo^*$ where each left node $x$ has degree $D(x)$ and which has on-line matching with overhead $c(n)$.
 Assume further that the matching strategy is computable.
-Then for every standard machine $U$ there exists a computable function $f$ that for any $x$ produces a list with $D(x)$ many elements containing a program $p$ for $x$ of length $|p| = C_U(x) + c(|x|)+O(1)$.
-If the graph is polynomial time computable then the function $f$ is polynomial time computable, too. \end{theorem} \begin{proof} Run the optimal machine $U(q)$ in parallel for all strings $q$.
+Then for every standard machine $U$ there exists a computable function $f$ that for any $x$ produces a list with $D(x)$ many elements containing a program $p$ for $x$ of length $|p| = C_U(x) + c(|x|)+\bigO{1}$.
+If the graph is polynomial time computable then the function $f$ is polynomial time computable, too. \end{theorem}

+\begin{proof} Recall that for polynomial time results, we assume that a machine is standard through a function that is computable in polynomial time.

+Run the optimal machine $U(q)$ in parallel for all strings $q$.
 Once $U(q)$ halts with the result $x$ we pass the request $(x,|q|)$ to the matching algorithm in the graph and find a hash value $p$ of length at most $|q|+c(|x|)$ for $x$.